 Preprocessing observations used for validation

-Each new point includes the following attributes :
+Each resulting point includes the following attributes :

-These datapoints are used in the next step to extract Sentinel-2 data more efficiently.
+These datapoints are used in the next step to extract Sentinel-2 data.

 The points generated are kept in the CRS of the original vector file.